Refinance demand collapses under weight of higher mortgage rates

 Refinance applications fall amid rising mortgage rates

 Mortgage applications slumped 12.7% for the week ending Sept.
-26, slowing a streak of increased activity sparked by a fall in mortgages rates.
+26, slowing a streak of increased activity sparked by a fall in mortgage rates.

 Collapsing refinance demand led the slowdown, according to the Mortgage Bankers Association’s (MBA) Weekly Applications Survey.
 Mortgage rates spun higher after the Federal Reserve cut interest rates by 25 basis points on Sept.
 17.